Automattic/jetpack/projects/plugins/wpcomsh/README.md

 ### Automated Testing

+#### Unit Testing

+`wpcomsh` runs `phpunit` on CircleCI for every PR.

+Please try to add unit tests whenever you are adding new features, or modifying existing ones.

 #### Private Site Module

 There is an integration suite built on docker that makes testing what clients to "private" (and non-private) sites should and shouldn't be able to see.